-This is a nice gentle walk along the cliff tops, not actually passing through Runswick, following the cliff tops along Runswick Bay on the Cleveland Way National Trail towards Staithes.
+Despite its size, it has some fantastic pubs and cafes, which are perfect after a brisk walk along the sandy beaches and along the cliff tops.
+Runswick, a clifftop walk along Runswick Bay is on the Cleveland Way National Trail towards Staithes.
 You can make this walk longer or shorter, depending on your ability.

 Robin Hood’s Bay is a fantastic place to explore all on its own.
 You can have a look around its beautiful streets before you even begin to set out on your walk along the coast.
 But if it’s the glorious views you’re visiting for, you can either start at Ravenscar or Robin Hoods Bay for an 11-mile walk.

 Another picturesque fishing village holds a history of smugglers and gangs.
 Whilst you walk the streets you can think about it’s history and the people that may have walked its now quiet streets.
 The cove is another one of the Yorkshire coast walks that are a real special treat.

 As you wanted along overlooked by the cliff sides, you can take the opportunity to search the rock pools and you may even be lucky enough to come across ancient fossils.

 We tend to start at the Ravenscar National Trust Coastal Centre on the rugged cliffs of Ravenscar, and then head across Howdale Moor where there is some beautiful moorland.
 Then, drop down to the old Scarborough-to-Whitby railway line and finish at the renowned smugglers’ haunt of Robin Hood’s Bay.
 And keep your camera handy, too, because the sights are simply stunning.